Mendeir/NameSorter/README.md

 # NameSorter
-A program that receives multiple inputs from user and sorts it
+A program that receives multiple inputs from user and sorts(selection sort) the output

 ### Sample Input:
 ```